spdx/spdx-3-model/model/Core/Individuals/SpdxOrganization.md

 ## Summary

-An Individual Value for Organization representing the SPDX Project.
+An Organization representing the SPDX Project.

 ## Description